dabrahams/WhitherSequence/README.md

 ## But Sequences Can be Infinite

-Currently `Collection` models are required to have a finite number of elements, but a `Sequence` that is not a `Collection` can be inifinte.
+Currently `Collection` models are required to have a finite number of elements, but a `Sequence` that is not a `Collection` can be infinte.
 This requirement is motivated as follows in the documentation:

 > The fact that all collections are finite guarantees the safety of